 What’s more, only 30 percent of women get pregnant within their first month of trying.
 Still, if pregnancy doesn’t happen quickly for you, the social pressure to procreate can make those complications seem worse.
 Despite living in the twenty-first century, women are still fed the message that motherhood is what makes life meaningful.
 Hence the psychological challenges that infertility presents.

 The effects on your mental health while struggling with fertility

 A US study of 488 women revealed that those who struggled to conceive felt as anxious or depressed as those diagnosed with cancer or hypertension.
-Lucy (also known as Dr Buckley and co-founder of Dr Fertility) has often witnessed this among her peers.
+Lucy (also known as Dr Buckley) has often witnessed this among her peers.
 She says, “I’ve seen many women try for a baby and worry when it doesn’t happen in the first month.
 This is why we need to normalize the fact that it can take much longer to get pregnant.”

 “It doesn’t help that sex education tells us we can get pregnant straightaway—all we have to do is have unprotected sex.”
 If women therefore don’t become pregnant immediately, panic and anxiety can follow.
 If conception doesn’t happen after many months of trying, and they need to turn to fertility treatments, self-esteem and sense of identity can take a knock too.

 This is no doubt exacerbated by cultural associations of womanhood and motherhood.
 One study in Sweden revealed that social pressure is a main causes of psychological stress linked to infertility.